hazraChandrima/EduConnect/README.md

 ### AI Components

-- **OpenAI API + Database-Augmented LLM Architecture**: For creating a student-specific chatbot that directly queries academic records
+- **OpenAI API + Database-Augmented LLM with LangChain**: For creating a student-specific chatbot that directly queries academic records
 - **OpenAI API**: Powers the quiz generation feature, converting PDFs and text into educational quizzes

 ---